 Users receive automatic updates of travel data, detailed travel information, background information, maps and advice, with the ability to share these data with groups or individuals, including via various social media platforms.

 Perhaps the most-used feature is the quick and easy overview of the travel schedule, which alleviates worry or hesitation with a quick look at a phone screen.
 The app even provides currency exchange information tailored to the location of a phone or tablet.

-All of these settings can be personalised to suit individual preferences too, and the result is a useful, personalised tool to help individuals and groups to travel in safety and convenience.
+All of these settings can be personalised to suit individual preferences too, and the result is a useful, customised tool to help individuals and groups to travel in safety and convenience.

 Business Traveller Mental Wellbeing